 - Relevance of target language to student’s plan of study and future career goals

-- Evidence of commitment to language and area studies
+- Evidence of commitment to language and area studies of the REEES world region

 - Financial need will be considered for applicants who have submitted a current Free Application for Federal Student Aid (FAFSA) to the University of Pittsburgh